fkautz/x-factor-cnfs/content/_index.md

 Introduction
 ============

-Cloud-Native Network Function (CNF) developers may learn much by studying how 12 Factor Apps are built.
+Cloud-Native Network Function (CNF) developers may learn much by studying how 12 Factor Apps are built, scaled and maintained.
 With X-Factor CNFs (X-CNF), we build on the lessons learned from building 12 Factor Apps.

-Following these patterns will help guide you construct CNFs which are easier to develop, operate and maintain.
+Following these patterns will help guide you to construct CNFs which are easier to develop, operate and maintain.

 Like 12 Factor Apps, X-CNFs have the following properties: